camwestwood/xapi/recipes/note/uxapi/note-create-activity-input.md

 ## USERNAME
 ### Description

-A unique identifier for the user who is the target of the intervention
+A unique identifier for the user who is the target of the note

 ### Valid Values